Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 What is loss aversion in simple terms?▾

-Loss aversion was identified by psychologists Daniel Kahneman and Amos Tversky in their 1979 prospect theory paper.
-Their research earned Kahneman the 2002 Nobel Prize in Economics and fundamentally changed how we understand decision-making.
+Loss aversion was identified by psychologists Daniel Kahneman and Amos Tversky in their 1979 paper introducing prospect theory in the journal Econometrica.
+The work earned Kahneman the 2002 Nobel Prize in Economics, awarded after Tversky's death.
+It is one of the most cited papers in behavioral economics.

 How can loss aversion help you achieve goals?▾

-By putting real money at stake when you set a goal, you activate loss aversion.
-The fear of losing even a small amount ($1-5) creates stronger motivation than the promise of a reward.
-This is the principle behind commitment contracts and accountability apps with financial stakes.
+By attaching real financial stakes to your goals, you activate the same psychological circuit that makes you pay rent on time.
+The fear of losing even a small amount ($1 to $5 per missed day) creates stronger motivation than the promise of an equivalent reward.
+This is the principle behind commitment contracts and accountability apps with financial penalties.

 Ready to stop making excuses?